 In a world where our environment is threatened by mankind’s creations, the gardens provide exciting learning opportunities for kids to learn and develop eco-friendly habits, too.

-The Gardens by the Bay property includes enormous Super Tree complexes outdoors, two giant flower domes, a sky-walk, and chances to spot city-wildlife at one of Singapore’s most popular attractions.
+The Gardens by the Bay property includes enormous Super Tree complexes outdoors, two giant flower domes, and a sky-walk.
+You can spot city-wildlife at one of Singapore’s most popular attractions.

 The two domes were multi-story greenhouses packed to the brim with every type of plant I could imagine.
 One dome is filled with vibrant flowers and foliage, colorful greens, and several-stories-tall central column, every inch covered with shrubbery.
 The other dome was the desert dome, with every manner of succulents imaginable.
 There were teeny tiny guys the size of your fingernail to ones taller than myself, grown over decades of years.
 The desert dome is a great place to see some wild looking plants and take some fun family photos.